maciejjan/matrix-align/README.md

 In practice, the script can be used on much larger collections, such as [Suomen Kansan Vanhat Runot](https://skvr.fi/) ([Github](https://github.com/sks190/SKVR)) or [Eesti Regilaulude Andmebaas](https://www.folklore.ee/regilaul/andmebaas/).

+## BERT example

+The core of the script is the function `similarity(x, y, yb)` which conducts the optimized alignment on embedding matrices `x` and `y`, where `yb` is a vector of document boundaries in the matrix `y`.
+This algorithm can be applied regardless of which vectorization method was used to obtain the embeddings (provided that the vectors are normalized to unit length, so that cosine similarity amounts to a dot product).

+The file `bert_demo.py` contains a toy example illustrating how to use the alignment method on vectors obtained from BERT (using the HuggingFace `transformers` library).
+The alignment captures similar phrases, e.g.
+`quick brown fox ~ swift red squirrel`.

+A more realistic example illustrating the benefit of large-scale alignment based on BERT embeddings is subject for further work.